tdaylan/pcat/docs/index.rst

 --------------
 In this tutorial, we will illustrate how to run PCAT during a typical science analysis.
 Assuming that you have :ref:`installed <sectinst>` PCAT, let us run it on mock data.

 All user interaction with PCAT can be performed through the ``pcat.main.init()`` funtion.
 Because arguments to this function have hierarchically defined defaults, even the default call (without arguments) starts a valid PCAT run.
-The default call generates mock Fermi-LAT data with an isotropic background and point source and takes samples from the catalog space of the generated data.
+The default call generates mock Fermi-LAT data with an isotropic background and point source distribution and takes samples from the catalog space of the generated data.
 Therefore it assumes that you have the necessary IRF file as well as exposure, data and background flux files in ``pathbase/data/inpt/``.

 .. code-block:: python